isaacnmm/pestpolicy-hugo2XX/content/posts/does-chlorine-safely-kill-fleas-on-cats/index.md

 Thankfully, there are plenty of safe and effective flea control options for cats.
 Veterinarian-recommended shampoos, topical treatments, and oral medications effectively target fleas at all stages, putting the kibosh on their reign of terror. - **Vet's the Best Bet: **Always consult your veterinarian for the best flea control solution for your cat.
 They can recommend products based on your cat's age, breed, and individual needs.

 - **Washing Woes: **Regularly laundering your cat's bedding and toys in hot water with detergent helps break the flea cycle and prevent re-infestation. - **Vacuum Vacuum Vacuum: **Fleas love to lurk in carpets and furniture.
-[Frequent vacuuming](https://pestpolicy.com/best-cordless-stick-vacuums/)with a HEPA filter can suck up these tiny terrors and their eggs.
+[Frequent vacuuming](https://pestpolicy.com/best-cordless-stick-vacuums/)witha HEPA filter can suck up these tiny terrors and their eggs.

-- **Yard Treating: **Don't forget the[outdoors](https://pestpolicy.com/best-flea-spray-for-yard/)!
-Treating your yard with a pet-safe flea control product can help prevent those pesky parasites from hopping back inside.
+- **Yard Treating: **Don't forget the[outdoors](https://pestpolicy.com/best-flea-spray-for-yard/)!Treating your yard with a pet-safe flea control product can help prevent those pesky parasites from hopping back inside.

-For more information on different flea control options and their suitability for your cat, see the [AVMA's guide](https://www.avma. org/resources-tools/avma-policies/aaha-avma-feline-preventive-healthcare-guidelines) and if you're in Washington state; check the Washington State Department of Health - Fleas and Ticks on Cats: [https://doh.wa. gov/community-and-environment/pests/fleas](https://doh.wa.
+For more information on different flea control options and their suitability for your cat, see the [AVMA's guide](https://www.avma.org/resources-tools/avma-policies/aaha-avma-feline-preventive-healthcare-guidelines)and if you're in Washington state; check the Washington State Department of Health - Fleas and Ticks on Cats: [https://doh.wa.gov/community-and-environment/pests/fleas](https://doh.wa.

 gov/community-and-environment/pests/fleas).